 Disposition Assistant in SAP Business One

-The MRP wizard is the central element in material requirements planning with SAP Business One.
-In it, the different demand triggers and parameters are combined into an MRP proposal.
-In the wizard, you can set some parameters to model the results.
-As a result, order recommendations are generated, which can be orders from suppliers or production orders.
+The MRP assistant is the central element in material requirements planning with SAP Business One.
+It summarises the various requirements triggers and parameters to create an MRP proposal.
+You can set a number of parameters in the wizard to model the results.
+As a result, order recommendations are generated, which can be purchase orders from suppliers or production orders.

 Data output of the results of material requirements planning